Coat of arms of Latvia: Usage

 After the Soviet occupation of Latvia in 1940, the coat of arms was used until 5 August 1940.
-During the existence of the Latvian Soviet Socialist Republic the emblem of the Latvian Soviet Socialist Republic was used.
+During the existence of the Latvian Soviet Socialist Republic, the emblem of the Latvian Soviet Socialist Republic was used.
 The Latvian coat of arms was restored once again on 15 February 1990.

+Until 1 January 2014 both versions of the Latvian lats used the small coat of arms on the obverse sides of 1s, 2s, 5s, 10s, 20s and 50s coins, the large coat of arms was used on the obverse sides of Ls 1 and Ls 2 coins and the reverse sides of all banknotes.
+After the introduction of Euro, the small coat of arms is used on the national sides of €0.01, €0.02 and €0.05 coins, the large coat of arms is used on the national sides of €0.10, €0.20 and €0.50 coins.

+On 1 January 2015, the Cabinet of Ministers introduced the uniform visual identity for governmental institutions, which uses the coat of arms in the middle, and topped with a bar of the respective color of the institution.

 Colours

-The official colours used in the coat of arms are defined according to the Pantone Colour Matching System thus:
+The colours used in the coat of arms are defined according to the official regulation as follows: